Sex-determining region Y protein: SRY disorders' influence on sex expression

 Embryos are gonadally identical, regardless of genetic sex, until a certain point in development when the testis-determining factor causes male sex organs to develop.
 A typical male karyotype is XY, whereas a female's is XX.
 There are exceptions, however, in which SRY plays a major role.
 Individuals with Klinefelter syndrome inherit a normal Y chromosome and multiple X chromosomes, giving them a karyotype of XXY.
 Atypical genetic recombination during crossover, when a sperm cell is developing, can result in karyotypes that are not typical for their phenotypic expression.

 Most of the time, when a developing sperm cell undergoes crossover during meiosis, the SRY gene stays on the Y chromosome.
 If the SRY gene is transferred to the X chromosome instead of staying on the Y chromosome, testis development will no longer occur.
 This is known as Swyer syndrome, characterized by an XY karyotype and a female phenotype.
 Individuals who have this syndrome have normally formed uteri and fallopian tubes, but the gonads are not functional.
 Swyer syndrome individuals are usually considered as females.
-On the other spectrum, XX male syndrome occurs when a body has 46:XX Karyotype and SRY attaches to one of them through translocation.
+On the other spectrum, XX male syndrome, also known as de la Chapelle syndrome, occurs when a body has 46:XX Karyotype and SRY attaches to one of them through translocation.
 People with XX male syndrome have a XX Karyotype but are male.
 Individuals with either of these syndromes can experience delayed puberty, infertility, and growth features of the opposite sex they identify with.
 XX male syndrome expressers may develop breasts, and those with Swyer syndrome may have facial hair.